MSc Health Data Analytics and Machine Learning Offer Holders

 Programme structure and content

-For other types of assessment, the method may be amended to accommodate the multi-mode arrangements.
-All students participating in a piece of assessment will do this in the same way.
-For the Autumn term 2020-21 all assessments will be completed in a remote format.
+For the Autumn term 2021-22 all assessments will be completed in a timed remote format.
+Spring term assessments will be confirmed later in the year.
 Details of individual assessments will be provided in the Programme Handbook/Module handbooks at the start of term.

 Assessment submission and any time based assessments will be facilitated through our Virtual Learning Environment (Blackboard).